absmach/magistrala-docs/docs/kubernetes.md

 # Kubernetes

-Mainflux can be easily deployed on Kubernetes platform by using Helm Chart from official [Mainflux DevOps GitHub repository][devops-repo].
+Magistrala can be easily deployed on Kubernetes platform by using Helm Chart from official [Magistrala DevOps GitHub repository][devops-repo].

 ## Prerequisites